 For my dissertation, I examined the causes of collective violence and the role of propaganda during periods of social unrest and military campaigns targeting recognizable civilian populations.
 My focus was the Yugoslav Wars and included extensive interview and survey data with ex-fighters and survivors of the three major conflicts, which I collected in former combat regions of the Balkans.

-After receiving my Ph.D., I became a postdoctoral fellow on the Geography of Philosophy Project, an international study on the diversity of people's conceptions of knowledge, understanding, and wisdom.
-Some of the ongoing projects include cross-cultural studies of mental state attributions, lying, knowledge in cooperation and conflict, and sources of knowledge.
+After receiving my Ph.D., I became a postdoctoral fellow and remain a research associate on the Geography of Philosophy Project, an international study on the diversity of people's conceptions of knowledge, understanding, and wisdom.
+Some of the ongoing projects include cross-cultural studies of wisdom, mental state attributions, variations in views on strict liability, lying, knowledge and its implication in situations of cooperation and conflict, and sources of knowledge.